A public consultation has been launched on a number of measures which are to be implemented under the nitrates action programme (NAP).

 Teagasc research shows that a calf excretes 1kg of nitrogen in the first three months of its life and that it excretes a further 20kg of nitrogen over the remaining nine months.

-The Department has proposed that the current annual excretion rate of 24kg of nitrogen for the an animal aged up to one year will be updated to reflect two sub-categories the calf aged up to three months and cattle aged four to 12 months.
+The Department has proposed that the current annual excretion rate of 24kg of nitrogen for the an animal aged up to one year will be updated to reflect two sub-categories of the calf aged up to three months and cattle aged four to 12 months.

-The nutrient excretion rate for cattle aged one to two years of age will be amended to 55kg in respect of heifers and 61kg in respect of bulls reflecting most recent scientific work.
+The nutrient excretion rate for cattle aged one to two years of age will be amended to 55kg in respect of heifers and 61kg in respect of bulls, reflecting most recent scientific work.

 Crude protein